I beg to move, That the Bill be now read a Second time.

 I am unsure of where Sara would rank, but I feel that it would not be very high.
 I just want to comment on what the hon.
 Member for Croydon Central (Sarah Jones) said about revising in 1991: my birth was not registered until four years later.

-Thank you, Mr Deputy Speaker, for calling me to speak in this debate.
+Thank you, Mr Deputy Speaker, for letting me speak in this debate.
 This Bill is an important step in the right direction, as we look to cut costs of registrations of births and deaths.
 The Government have rightly been spending to support individuals and businesses during this crisis.
 We should be taking this opportunity to save money, which could be spent in other much-needed areas, such as regenerating town centres such as Accrington, developing transport links and investing in our NHS.

 We should always be looking to provide taxpayers with value for money and I am pleased that the Bill offers a simple and achievable solution, which will save them £20 million over 10 years, with the initial set-up costs being recouped in a matter of months.
 Clearly, the upkeep of two processes for a sole trade purpose does not represent value for money and consumes excess time and resources.